Beneš decrees: International Covenant on Civil and Political Rights

-In 2010 the United Nations Human Rights Committee, under the Optional Protocol to the International Covenant on Civil and Political Rights, reviewed a communication submitted by Josef Bergauer et al. The committee held that the covenant became effective in 1975 and its protocol in 1991.
+In 2010 the United Nations Human Rights Committee, under the Optional Protocol to the International Covenant on Civil and Political Rights, reviewed a communication submitted by Josef Bergauer and others; the committee held that the covenant became effective in 1975 and its protocol in 1991.
 Since the covenant could not be applied retroactively, the committee held that the communication was inadmissible.

 Restitution legislation

 After the Velvet Revolution Czechoslovakia also adopted Act 87/1991 Coll., providing restitution or compensation to victims of confiscation for political reasons during the Communist regime (25 February 1948 – 1 January 1990).
 The law also provided for restitution or compensation to victims of racial persecution during World War II who are entitled by Decree 5/1945.

 In 2002 the UN Human Rights Committee stated its views in Brokova v.
 The Czech Republic, in which the applicant was refused restitution of property nationalized under Decree 100 (nationalization of large enterprises).
 Brokova was excluded from restitution, although the Czech nationalization in 1946–47 could be implemented only because the author's property had been confiscated during the German occupation.
 In the committee's view, this was discriminatory treatment of the plaintiff compared to those whose property was confiscated by Nazi authorities and not nationalized immediately after the war (and who, therefore, could benefit from the laws of 1991 and 1994).
 The committee found that Brokova was denied her right to equal protection under the law, in violation of article 26 of the International Covenant on Civil and Political Rights.